 Students are able to study theoretical and applied mathematics to prepare for careers or for further schooling while studying with faculty members who have a wide range of interests and expertise.
 Students may earn academic credit by applying what they have learned in the classroom as they gain on-the-job experience through the Cooperative Education program.
 Opportunities also exist for students to work as paper graders and assistants to professors.

 The department offers a broad and balanced curriculum of courses.
 A student may major or minor in Mathematics or Mathematics Education.

 Students interested in Mathematics Education should consult with their major adviser and the School of Education for professional education requirements.
-To meet requirements of the “No Child Left Behind” Act 2001, students interested in Mathematics Education are encouraged to declare a double major in their discipline and in education (i.e., mathematics education and mathematics).
-Such double majors may typically be earned by successful completion of a few additional credits.
-Students should contact their advisers or the Office of Registration and Records for details, and are encouraged to declare their primary and secondary majors with the Office of Registration and Records, Ceres Hall 110.
+Students interested in Mathematics Education are encouraged to declare a double major in their discipline and in education (i.e., Mathematics Education and Mathematics).

 While the choice of major need not be made during the freshman year, an early decision allows more flexibility in tailoring programs to individual interests.
 The department also has a graduate program offering both an M.S. and a Ph.D. in Mathematics.